 When large enough, I cut the squash down in the center being careful not to slice the seeds.
 Scoop the seeds out and make sure to get all the fruit off the seeds.
 Lay the seeds out on a paper towel for 2-3 days on your countertop and allow them to dry out before storing.
 When the seeds feel dry to touch, place them in your labeled envelope.
 Store them in a cool dry place.

-When saving beans, I take the exact same approach as I do with the flower seeds.
-Since bean seeds are basically the beans themselves.
-When allowing the bean to grow and dry out on the plant, it tends to grow slightly larger.
+When saving beans, I take the same approach as I do with the flower seeds.
+Since bean seeds are the beans themselves.
+When allowing the bean grows and dries out on the plant, it tends to grow slightly larger.
 This means the seeds are large and easy to store.
 Allow them to dry out in place.
 Then cut the pods off and take out the beans.
 Place them in a labeled envelope.
 Store in a cool dry place.

 Shop This Post